EUR/USD rangebound between 1.0500 and 1.0715 – UOB

 EUR/USD rangebound between 1.0500 and 1.0715 – UOBBy Pablo Piovano

-In opinion of FX strategists at UOB Group, EUR/USD keeps the neutral perspective, likely to trade between 1.05 and 1.0715 in the near term.
+In view of FX Strategists at UOB Group, EUR/USD remains on a neutral outlook and is poised to trade between 1.0500 and 1.0715 in the near term.

 Key Quotes